Show No Towels on the Shark Tank Show

 Daymond knowing this invention does have the potential to succeed, drastically changes his offer down to 20% equity for $50k.
 Mark Cuban as usual, likes to invest more in the person behind the product than the product itself and likes what he sees in Shelley's passion towards the Show No Towel.
 Cuban ups the ante and says he will give her $75k for only 25% equity in the business.
 John matches Cubans $75k offer but for only 20%.
 Greiner comes back in and also matches the $75k, but sticks with the 25% she needs to make this the next QVC Hit.
 Another positive in Loris offer is the fact she is willing to write Shelley a check right then and forgo the Due Diligence process that most contestants report taking about three months before they actually get any money.

 In the end, Shelley took Lori's offer and went home that day with a $75,000.00 check.

 Show-No Update after the Shark Tank Show

 In the Show No Update from Season 3, it features the deal that Shelly and Lori Greiner made with Disney Land.
 They walk in the Magic Kingdom and low and behold; there is the Show No Towels proudly displaying the Mickey Mouse Logo.
 During her Shark Tank appearance, she mentions that she has already been in contact with Disney.
-What she doesn't mention is that Dara Trujillo, a Disney employee that seeks out new merchandise for the parks, happened to be on set that day and was immediately interested before her appearance.
-How is that for a little confidence building before going up against the Sharks?
-Another coincidence in this success story?
+What she doesn't mention is Dara Trujillo, a Disney employee seeking new merchandise for the parks happened to be on-set that day and was immediately interested before her appearance on Shark Tank.
+How's that for a little confidence builder before negotiating with the Sharks?